neithernut/dr.w.falls/doc/design/Gameplay.md

 Ideally, we don't re-render the entire field with each change but only transmit changes.
 Apart from the initial display of the initial field with viruses in place, the only items that need to be updated within the field are moving and eliminated items.
-The former is trivial, as we only have to erase elements from the display as they are eliminated.
+The latter is trivial, as we only have to erase elements from the display as they are eliminated.
 For moving elements, we need to erase the tile at a given capsule element's old position and draw the element at the new position.
 We'll use this for player controlled horizontal movement and rotation.